 3. Bluetooth speaker to play your own music

-The Mifa can be used as a Bluetooth speaker, so you can play your own music from a phone, tablet or other device.
+The Mifa can be used as a Bluetooth speaker, so you can play your own music from a phone, tablet, or another device that has Bluetooth capability.

 Once you work out which buttons to press to pair your device, I found it was reliable at pairing, and the sound quality was decent.

 4. Audio in or Micro SD for more sound options

 If your device doesn’t have Bluetooth, there’s an included 3.5mm audio cable so you can plug it in directly.
 And there’s also a micro SD slot so you can add music directly and then you don’t need to keep your external device nearby.